capgainschristian/python_microservice_flask/README.md

 3) Shell into the mongo-db container and create the required databases (mp3s and videos).
 Then create the user for those databases.
 Refer to the configmap.yaml and secret.yaml files within /auth/manifests/ to match (or change) the mongoDB username and password.
 4) Go to the configmap.yaml and secret.yaml within notification/manifests/ and change the GMAIL_ADDRESS and GMAIL_PASSWORD variables respectively to your own email account.

-If you run into any issues, delete all of the pods and re-deploy.
+Once you complete the tasks above, delete the pods and re-deploy.

+## Future Improvements

+1) Use kustomize to centralize most the configmap and secret variables (/base).
+2) Use SOPS to encrypt the secret.yaml file.